 The maximum waste inventory (maximum capacity) for the permitted HWDUs is established in Permit Part 4, Table 4.1.1.
-In accordance with the LWA, The-WIPP will receive no more than 6.2 million ft3 (175,564 m3) of LWA TRU mixed-waste volume, which may include up to 250,000 ft3 (7,079 m3) of remote-handled (RH) TRU mixed waste.
+In accordance with the LWA, WIPP will receive no more than 6.2 million ft3 (175,564 m3) of LWA TRU waste volume, which may include up to 250,000 ft3 (7,079 m3) of remote-handled (RH) TRU mixed waste.
 Excavations are mined as permitted when needed during operations to maintain a reserve of disposal areas.
 The amount of waste placed in each room is limited by structural and physical considerations of equipment and design.
-Waste-Transuranic mixed waste volumes include waste received from off-site generator locations as well as derived waste from disposal and decontamination operations.
-The maximum volume of TRU mixed waste in a disposal panel is established in Permit Part 4, Table 4.1.1.
+Transuranic mixed waste volumes include waste received from off-site generator locations as well as derived waste from disposal and decontamination operations.
 For closure planning purposes, a maximum achievable volume of 685,100 ft3 (19,400 m3) of TRU mixed waste per panel is used.
 This equates to 662,150 ft3 (18,750 m3) of contact-handled (CH) TRU mixed waste and 22,950 ft3 (650 m3) of RH TRU mixed waste per panel.